Projeet/Boom_Bikes/README.md

 Which variables are significant in predicting the demand for shared bikes.
 How well those variables describe the bike demands Based on various meteorological surveys and people's styles, the service provider firm has gathered a large dataset on daily bike demands across the American market based on some factors.

+Features Used:

+Temperature

+Windspeed

+Working day

+Season

+Weathersit

+Year

 Tools used for project development: